Suzanne Kosmas: Florida House of Representatives

+Re-elections and later terms

 When Kosmas ran for re-election in 1998, she was opposed by Republican nominee Jerry Gardner, a staffer who had worked at the local state attorney's office and for the State Senate's criminal justice committee.
 Kosmas emphasized her experience in the legislature, legislative accomplishments, and moderate views, while Gardner argued that she was ideologically out-of-step with the more conservative district.
 Once again, the News-Journal and the Sentinel endorsed Kosmas, with the Sentinel praising her for her knowledge and "deep concern for her community," while the News-Journal praised "her record and her promise for greater service to come."
 Kosmas improved on her margin of victory, defeating Gardner 53–47%, winning by around 2,000 votes.

 In 2000, Kosmas ran for re-election against former Volusia County School Board Member Deborah Denys, who focused her campaign on her support for charter schools and school vouchers.
 Kosmas argued that she was an independent legislator and that Denys would vote as "a rubber stamp for the leadership that's already there.
 She focused on her support for public schools and campaigned against Denys's proposal to provide public funds for private school vouchers, and noted her opposition to abortion regulations.
 Ultimately, despite the perceived closeness of the race, along with the closeness of the presidential race in Florida, Kosmas vastly improved on her margin of victory over Denys, winning her third term 57–43%.

 Due to term limits, Kosmas ran for her fourth and final term in 2002, and she faced Denys once again.
 Even though her district became more Republican-leaning after redistricting, Kosmas staked out a big fundraising lead over Denys and drew on her popularity in the district.
 Denys attacked Kosmas for opposing the right to fly the American flag, opposing classrooms displaying the Constitution, and supporting providing drivers licenses to foreign nationals.
 She argued that the attacks were inaccurate and misstated her record.
 Ultimately, despite the changes to the district and Governor Jeb Bush's landslide re-election, Kosmas won re-election by a wide margin, receiving 55% of the vote to Denys's 42% and Libertarian nominee Mary Morelly's 3%.
 When Kosmas was term-limited in 2004, she was succeeded by Republican Dorothy Hukill.